drone/docs/content/plugins/overview.md

 # Source Code

 Plugins automatically have access to the relevant source code and commit for a build, mounted as a volume into the plugin container.
-The plugin is also started with the current working directory set to the root of the git repository. _The plugin does not need to clone or checkout code, this is handled by Drone._
+The plugin is also started with the current working directory set to the root of the git repository. _The plugin does not need to clone or checkout code; this is handled by Drone._

 # Plugin Inputs